thaboteffu/thaboteffu/README.md

 **Fun facts:**

 👩‍🎓 Former Software Engineer pivoted to Data Engineering.

-✍️ Bachelors of Information Science graduate from the University of Pretoria (South Africa), armed with computer science and data skills.
+✍️ Bachelors of Information Science Multimedia graduate from the University of Pretoria (South Africa), armed with computer science and design skills.

 📈 Madly passionate about Modern Data Stacks, Data Engineering, Data Architecture, Building Distributed Systems!

-:robot: 7 years in IT building software engineering solutions and now data engineering solutions
+🤖 7 years+ in IT building software engineering solutions and data engineering solutions

+😄 Currently working at BMW as a data engineer and Team Lead for ZA

+⚙️ Studying towards my MBA from 2024 Sept - 2026 online with ESMT

+:ninja: Skills : Java [4 yr], Python [1 yr], Pyspark [1 yr], AWS [1 yr], DBT [1 yr]

 <br>